Part of the Security audit

 What this check does

-SiteCurl checks 10 HTTP security headers that protect your visitors: Content Security Policy (CSP), X-Frame-Options, X-Content-Type-Options, Referrer-Policy, Permissions-Policy, Cross-Origin Opener Policy (COOP), HTTPS enforcement, HSTS, SSL certificate validity, and mixed content detection.
+SiteCurl checks 10 security settings that guard your site: Content Security Policy (CSP), X-Frame-Options, X-Content-Type-Options, Referrer-Policy, Permissions-Policy, Cross-Origin-Opener-Policy (COOP), HTTPS enforcement, HSTS, SSL certificate status, and mixed content.

 Why it matters

-Adding security headers is one of the fastest security improvements you can make.
-Most headers are a single line of server setup.
-You do not need to change your code.
-And once set, they protect every page on your site.
+Adding headers is one of the fastest safety wins.
+Most take one line in your server config.
+You do not need to change your app code.
+Once set, they guard every page on your site with every page load.

 How to fix it